paulaves/paulaves.github.io/pages/about.md

 ---
 layout: page
 title: About
-subtitle: All about me and my life #optional sub title to the post
+subtitle: All about this site #optional sub title to the post
 permalink: /about/
-header_feature_image:  /uploads/log.jpg #replace this for yours
+header_feature_image:  /uploads/qingbao.jpg #replace this for yours
 tags:
 published: true
 description: